Selling Your Home the Right Way

 - Your agent should promote your property in order to attract the most amount of interest possible

-- The more competition for your property, the better the price and condition can be
+- Generating more competition for your property will deliver a better price and more favourable conditions

 - The agent should have the details of interested buyers as part of the agent’s buyer management process